Fossil Fuels: Should ESG Investors Seek Divestment or Engagement?

-Divest or engage?
-The question of whether to divest holdings of energy companies (e.g. Chevron and Exxon Mobil) or engage with them to move their business models away from fossil fuels is one that investors are asking today.
+Engage vs. divest?
+The question of whether fossil fuel divestment or engagement encourages energy companies (e.g. Chevron and Exxon Mobil) to move their business models away from fossil fuels and toward cleaner energy is one that is top of mind to many responsible investors.

 At Riverwater Partners, we believe it is not yet possible to fuel the world’s energy needs with 100% renewable sources in the very near future.
 Rather, it is our position that a measured move toward clean energy will cut greenhouse gas output and ensure the world’s economy can continue to thrive.
 This approach requires engagement to educate energy executives about the benefits of and best practices of a move toward renewable energy and cleaner drilling techniques.
 In fact, such public pressure has been effective in causing change at a number of public companies.